-In this short video, YouTube science weirdo "Brusspup" demonstrates how to combine households liquids of varying density in a glass, such that they stack up in a pleasant way.
+In this short video, YouTube's "Brusspup" demonstrates how to combine household liquids of varying density in a glass, such that they stack up in a pleasant way.
 It's basically a way to make your own desk toy -- though I don't recommend turning it over, like he does at the end.
 Eventually that's gonna get messy, and then you're just pouring 30 ounces of oddly-colored crud into the trash.
 Anyway, if you've got ninety seconds to learn a simple trick, watch on:

 From the YouTube description:

 dish washing liquid

 water (add food coloring)